gustavpirich/cc_narratives/README.md

 # cc_narratives
-This project prepares experimental data
+This project prepares experimental data on the impact of cliamte change narratives on beliefs.